EAC/ACB Member Handbook

 Education

 Education is an essential part of the EAC/ACB’s purpose and we offer a range of learning opportunities.
 Some courses and projects are only available for a short period of time.
 Check the Learning Opportunities web page and watch for notices in eThreads.
-Find out more about the types of courses and projects we offer exclusively to members.
+Find out more about the types of courses and projects we offer.

 Leonida Leatherdale Needle Arts Library